Skip to content

 The public key represents your wallet’s address on the blockchain.
 It is what you give to people looking to send you crypto coins and tokens.

 The private key, on the other hand, is what lets you access all the coins and tokens sent to your wallet address.
 It is the master key to all your assets on the blockchain.
-When transferring assets from your wallet to another, it acts as the digital signature, signing off transactions.
+When transferring assets from your wallet to another, it acts as the digital signature, signing off on transactions.

 What Are the Different Types of Cold Wallets?